Lab 1: How to work on projects

-To access starter code and to turn in your problem sets, you will upload your Python code via the Potluck server.
+To access starter code and to turn in your projects, you will use the Potluck server.
 This page gives detailed instructions for using it, and will walk you through the process of submitting an "example" task that has been set up on the server for this purpose.

 The Potluck server enables you to do the following: